juanramirezcastaneda-zz/port-frame/README.md

 ## Portafolio Frame (port-frame)
-A first approach to a portafolio creation to describe my work online
+A first approach to a portafolio describing juanramirezcastaneda's work online